Faezehyas/Faezehyas/README.md

 - 👋 Hi, I’m @Faezehyas
 - 👀 I’m interested in developing new apps.
-- 🌱 I’m currently learning Flutter and Dart.
-- 💞️ I’m looking to collaborate on big peojects to build for mobile, web, and other OSs.
+- 💞️ I’m looking to collaborate on big projects to build for mobile, web, and other OSs.
 - 📫 How to reach me
   - faezeh.yass@gmail.com
   - https://www.linkedin.com/in/faezeh-yas/